The Man in the Basement: Reviews

 The episode received a rating of 100% with an average score of 7.74 out of 10 on the review aggregator Rotten Tomatoes, with the site's consensus stating "'The Man in the Basement' boasts grounded performances and political commentary as a setup for a potential epic showdown."

 Lead actors Claire Danes and Rupert Friend were highlighted by critics for their performances.
 IndieWire's Ben Travers gave the episode a 'B+' grade, and said of Friend "this week’s performance continued to build Quinn’s new, damaged psyche" and "His physical alterations... exemplify a performance that’s precise rather than manic; a distinguishing factor when an actor can go big with his character, and instead hones [sic] in on the little changes that make a monumental difference".
 The Baltimore Suns Ethan Renner wrote "I've thought for a long time that Claire Danes is the best actress on television, and she showed why again here, turning average material into a great performance".

+Joshua Alston of The A.V.
+Club opined that the episode should have been released back-to-back with the season premiere, stating that "'The Man in the Basement' makes a far stronger case for giving yet another Homeland demi-reboot time to reveal its hand," and that the episode "works much better than the first on a scene-by-scene basis."
+He too praised Friend's "terrific work" but wrote that the Quinn storyline is "heartbreaking and effective, but doesn’t represent the version of Homeland I most enjoy watching."